Memikzade Mustafa Efendi: Career as judge and kazasker

 In Shawwal 1063 (September 1653), he was reinstated as the judge of Rumelia.
 However, he was dismissed on 12 Zilkada 1064 (24 September 1654) and Pravadi county was assigned to him as a beneficiary.
 Naîmâ attributes the reason for this dismissal to his abuses, and states that the rumor spread by his librarirans (tezkireciler) together with the Anatolian kazasker Imamzade that Memikzade received gifts especially in the appointment and relocation as qadi spread even in the Divan-ı Hümâyun.
 A complaint was written on behalf of the ulema in Zilhijce 1064 (October 1654) and delivered through Sheikh-ul-Islam Ebu Said Mehmed Efendi with a request for his dismissal.
 Memikzade Mehmed’s name was put forth during the investigation on the writer of an unsealed and unsigned petition submitted to Sultan Mehmed IV.
 On 21 Zilhijce 1064 (2 November 1654), Grand Vizier Dervish Mehmed Pasha, the sheikh al-Islam and two kazaskers were summoned to the presence of Mehmed IV, the case was delivered, and the sultan ordered that the person who wrote the petition be found and punished.
 Upon the completion of the investigation, it was understood that the petition had been arranged by Memekzade Mehmed and Esiri Mehmed Efendi.
-They were ordered to return to their benficiary lands.
+They were ordered to return to their beneficiary lands.
 Memikzade went to Pravadi and Esiri Mehmed to Bozcaada.
 However, Memekzade’s life of exile did not last long as he returned to Istanbul following his pardon.